 The professor revealed that if it’s an early-morning class, she’s been known to have her students do a few jumping jacks to get the blood flowing a little.

 An example of a topic that Macht presented for discussion was the pros and cons of using plastic, paper or reusable bags at the supermarket.

 Recently, Macht gave the keynote address at the Engineers for a Sustainable World (ESW) North East Regional Conference, which was hosted by the ESW URI student chapter.
 The title of her presentation was “Beyond 2016: Sustainability & Hope.”

 “The overarching theme of my speech was that sustainability is a huge system and that no single person can change the direction of any system.
 So don’t lose hope and continue the path forward,” said Macht.

-As a researcher, Macht works closely with graduate students and undergraduate students in the Sustainable Innovative Solutions (SIS) lab.
+As a researcher, Macht works closely with undergraduate and graduate students in the Sustainable Innovative Solutions (SIS) lab.

 “We’re currently working on several projects under two major themes,” said the professor.
 “We’re studying electric vehicle behavior and the topics related to e-vehicles.
 We’re also researching how teams should be formed and communicate when working on sustainability projects and non-sustainability projects.”

 Whether it’s in her classroom or lab, Macht maintains high expectations for her students.